Wirstblase/RaspberryMotionDetectionSentry/README.md

 # RaspberryMotionDetectionSentry
-A python program that uses the raspberry pi camera , the picamera2 library, libcamera and opencv2 to detect motion and capture images of possible intruders.
+A very basic Python program that uses the raspberry pi camera , the picamera2 library, libcamera and opencv2 to detect motion and capture images of possible intruders.

 Also includes a night mode that switches on and off automatically.